BernardoTomelleri/phylab/read.tex.md

 and Python (for students in a similar situation) all the functions in this module try to use only the basic data structures and functionalities found in Python that are briefly discussed with students (functions, arrays & not much else).
-This is why you won't find classes, methods or even dicts in this library and why the code inside may be very, very inefficient/ugly.
+This is why you won't find classes, methods or even dicts in this package and why the code inside may be very, very inefficient/ugly.
 On the upside though, all the definitions inside should be easily comprehensible and modifiable by anyone just starting out with programming.